San Antonio Carbon Monoxide Poisoning Attorneys

 What is carbon monoxide poisoning?

 Carbon monoxide poisoning results from inhaling the highly toxic compound carbon monoxide (CO).
 The CO bonds to the hemoglobin in the blood, forming the variant carboxyhemoglobin.
 The prevents the bloodstream from carrying oxygen to the body.
-When CO levels in the body get too high, the body suffers from hypoxic lack of oxygen and starts to shut down.
-Carbon monoxide poisoning is extremely dangerous — seek medical attention immediately if you think you have carbon monoxide poisoning!
+When CO levels in the body get too high, the body suffers from a hypoxic lack of oxygen and starts to shut down.
+Carbon monoxide poisoning is extremely dangerous—seek medical attention immediately if you think you have carbon monoxide poisoning!

 Excellent knowledge from all staff aspects.
 Paula knows how to work in her clients corner and she brings so much experience and energy to make sure her clients are treated fair.
 She helped fight with Tricare on my husbands behalf and she will not stop fighting until the client is happy.
 My husband won his case with her and her staff.
 I highly recommend if you need someone to listen and go fight for you let this Lady do the work.
 Gabby is a great asset and kept my husband very informed during the whole process.
 They deserve more than 5 stars.